 Ever want to know what we’re working on here in the GameSalad kitchen?
 Well, now you can!
 This page contains a birds eye view of what we’re doing now and in the near future.
 We’ll be keeping it up to date and calling out important changes in our weekly State of GameSalad forum posts.
 Keep your eyes peeled.

-This list isn't exaustive yet.
-We'll keep updating and refining it over the next several weeks.
+This list isn't exhaustive yet.
+We'll keep updating and refining it.
 Feel free to give us feedback on the forums!

 Here's a list of what we're working on right now in priority-order:

 UPDATE:We're still working through the bugs in the latest nightly builds.
 Things are improving in leaps and bounds!
 If you're Pro, feel free to check out the latest nightly build to see where we're at.

 UPDATE:Once we've stabilized the latest nightly build we'll pinch of 0.11.0 and get it into your hands.
 Our ETA on this keeps shifting as we work through various issues in the latest code.
 We'll hopefully be able to provide an accurate prediction in the next week or so.

 The latest nightly build has Chartboost and Revmob implemented.
 Some web publishing work is happening now to allow you to enter your own API keys and take advantage of these new ad networks in your own apps.

 UPDATE: The web work is nearly finished.
 It's in QA now and getting the necessary integration testing before we can release this to you.
 More info in the next week or so!

 UPDATE: We're deep in the design & prototyping process for a new and improved cross-platform creator.
 We've engaged the services of a highly competent UI design firm that uses GameSalad regularly to work with us on this project.
 We've also hired an additional game developer veteran to help lead the charge on this.
 We're making good progress and may have a working prototype by the end of March.
 Keep your eyes peeled for more info on this exciting development!